 The objective OE.Resp-Appl states that the IC embedded software developer shall treat user data (especially keys) of the composite product appropriately.
-The IC embedded software developer gets sufficient information on how to protect user data adequately in the security guidelines [11].
+The IC embedded software developer gets sufficient information on how to protect user data adequately in the security guidelines [14].

-The ST includes the following security objectives for the operational environment, which are relevant for the Composite Product Manufacturer: OE.Process-Sec-IC, OE.Lim_Block_Loader, OE.Loader_Usage and OE.TOE_Auth.
+The ST includes the following security objectives for the operational environment, which are relevant for the Composite Product Manufacturer: OE.Process-Sec-IC, OE.Lim_Block_Loader, OE.Loader_Usage, OE.TOE_Auth, and OE.Prevent_Masquerade.

 The objective OE.Process-Sec-IC requires the protection of the TOE, as well as of its manufacturing and test data up to the delivery to the end-consumer.
-As defined in [6] and [9], section 2.2.5, the TOE can be delivered to the composite product manufacturer after phase 3 or after phase 4.
+As defined in [6] and [9] section 1.4.5 the TOE can be delivered to the composite product manufacturer after phase 3 or after phase 4.
 However, the single chips are identical in all cases.
 This means that the test mode is deactivated and the TOE is locked in the user mode.
-Therefore it is not necessary to distinguish between these forms of delivery.
-Since the developer has no information about the security requirements of the implemented IC embedded software it is not possible to define any actual security requirements for the environment of the composite product manufacturer.
+Therefore, it is not necessary to distinguish between these forms of delivery.
+Since Infineon has no information about the security requirements of the implemented IC embedded software it is not possible to define any concrete security requirements for the environment of the composite product manufacturer.

 The objective OE.TOE_Auth requires that the environment has to support the authentication and verification mechanism and has to know the corresponding authentication reference data.
-The composite product manufacturer receives sufficient information with regard to the authentication mechanism in [17], section 3.2.2.
+The composite product manufacturer receives sufficient information with regard to the authentication mechanism in [15], section 2.1.5.
+Please note that this objective is only valid in case the Flash Loader is ordered with mutual authentication (i.e., option "External Authentication" is unavailable).